Classical benchmarking for microwave quantum illumination: Classical benchmark for microwave QI

 \subsubsection{Source generated with an amplifier}

 For microwave QI experiments, the classical benchmark is obtained by replacing the QI source with one for coherent states in a fridge operating at $\simeq 7$mK.
 Amplifiers must be used to take the source out of this environment in order to probe and detect the presence or absence of a target existing at room temperature ($300$K), otherwise the SNR at detection will be too low.
 Such a process necessarily changes the returning state at the detector to one whose properties are typically very different to those used so far in classical benchmarking for QI.
-The protocol itself, illustrated in Fig.~\ref{fig:fridgeCS}, is outlined as follows: \begin{itemize} \item For the purpose of classical benchmarking, the input is prepared in a coherent state $\ket{N_S}^{\otimes M}$ with mean number of photons per mode, $M$, equal to $N_S$.
-Quadrature operators are given by $\mathbf{\hat{x}}_0 = (\hat{q_0},\hat{p_0})^{\mathrm{T}}$ with mean $ \mathbf{\bar{x}}_0 = (\sqrt{2 N_S},0)$ and covariance matrix $\mathbf{V}_0 = (1/2)\mathbf{1}_2$. \item Upon exiting the fridge to probe a target region at $T=300$K, the source must pass through an amplifier characterised by gain $g_{A} \geq 1$ which, assuming phase-preserving quantum-limited amplification, transforms quadratures as
+The protocol itself, illustrated in Fig.~\ref{fig:fridgeCS}, is outlined as follows: